sen-tou/stvbyr-tech/content/blog/how-to-dockerize-a-hugo-app-opinionated.md

 ## Docker Compose

-Although t is not necessarily needed, I decided to use a docker compose file as I find docker commands can get pretty ugly and managing them with a proper configuration file is cleaner.
+Although it is not necessarily needed, I decided to use a docker compose file as I find docker commands can get pretty ugly and managing them with a proper configuration file is cleaner.

 Needless to say if we wanna add a service in the future docker compose makes this much easier.